 According to a publication by P.K.
-Reissell's group at Harvard in 1966, it was clearly established that Omega 3 fatty acids and Vitamin C, combined with a low carbohydrate diet, can dramatically reduce your triglyceride levels.
-Omega 3 fatty acids can help with cholesterol as well.
+Reissell’s group at Harvard in 1966, it was clearly established that Omega 3 fatty acids and Vitamin C, combined with a low carbohydrate diet, can dramatically reduce your triglyceride levels.
+Omega 3 fatty acids can help with cholesterol also.

-Take a look at some more specific nutrients for lowering triglycerides to the right.
+Take a look at some more specific nutrients for lowering triglycerides below.

 If triglycerides are essentially fat, shouldn’t you avoid fat in your diet too?